Divine Protection

 The first part of this sounds like “not

-rest is literal or figurative., but either way, we are still safe in the arms
+rest is literal or figurative, but even if we are not "protected" physically, we are still spiritually safe in the arms

 of the Lord.
 It is a matter of belief.
 It is a matter of faith.